 There seems to be a myth that you aren’t supposed to use water with acrylic, and then there’s another one that you should always use water.
 This issue about water was something that really intriqued me when I first starting using acrylic paints.

-I address this issue in my book, Acrylic Revolution.
+I address this issue in the video above, as well as in my book, Acrylic Revolution.
 The book has lots of recipes and techniques and the idea of when to use water and when not to use water becomes more clear.
 But here I’ll write about it more specifically and in depth.

 Basically water is not a bad thing to add to acrylic.
 However, there are some basic issues that when understood will help you decide when to use it and when not to use it – when it helps your work and when it works against the effects you are trying to achieve.